Eddy98/Systems-Design-Fundamentals/README.md

 ## Storage

 Notes: A data base is pretty much a server.
 A PC can be a DB is set up accordingly for clients.
 DB are persistent.
 If you write to Disk, data will persist.
 Data stored in memory is temporary.

+DB serve to store and retrieve data.
+DB persistent of data is not always guaranteed in the case of an issue like a power outage.
+If data is saved on Disk, then data will persist.
+In contrast, if DB writes data in memory, if DB server goes down, the data will not persist (An example of storing data in memory is like if you are storing data in a HashMap or Array).
+DB are a more complex topic than explained here.
+There is a lot of depth to them.
+There are multiple DB system that offer different structures.

 Key Terms: